Barbara Rubin: Other work

 More than just a filmmaker, Rubin was known for her dynamic personality and her knack for artistic matchmaking.
 It was Rubin who organized the International Poetry Incarnation at the Albert Hall in London in 1965 and in 1967 persuaded Allen Ginsberg to buy the East Hill Farm as a haven for poets.
 She helped nurse her friend Bob Dylan back to health after his motorcycle accident in 1966, and appears on the back cover of his album Bringing It All Back Home.
 She organized a two-week multimedia festival, "Caterpillar Changes," at the Filmmakers Cinematheque in 1967, in which films by Harry Smith, Shirley Clarke, Storm de Hirsch and others were projected onto torn sheets and through hanging streamers.
 "Barbara was the moving force and coordinator between us all," Lou Reed said in a 2012 interview.
 Ed Sanders, in his review of Gordon Ball's memoir, 66 Frames, called her "the legendary Barbara Rubin, who wandered the era pollinating across the film, poetry, folk-rock, and peacemaking scenes."

+Rubin's 1972 film Emunah was filmed after Rubin's conversion to Hasidism.
+The film features Ginsberg and was shot in London and New York.
+Jonas Mekas explained that it "is structured around the fate and meaning of the Jew.
+It's also about Naomi (of Kaddish), and Allen, and all the great rabbis of the world."